Gonzalomarcylabschool/3-0-1-intro-fetch-S24/README.md

 - User can generate random pictures of dogs on the internet.
   - My application can request those images from the [dog api](https://dog.ceo/dog-api/)

 > This is an example of user stories and criteria for success.
+More on that later.
+If you need to know now [check this out](https://www.atlassian.com/agile/project-management/user-stories) (

 ## HTTP Request / Response Cycle